sergiolubo/DockerLabs-WriteUps/Dockerlabs.md

 80/tcp open  http    syn-ack ttl 64
 ```

-Next, we use **nmap** default scripts to gather more information about the discovered ports:
+Next, we use **nmap**'s default scripts to gather more information about the discovered ports:

 ```shell
 nmap -sCV -p80 172.17.0.2